qbic-pipelines/pipeline-docs/docs/markdown/pipelines/ampliseq.md

 # 16S amplicon sequencing

 This is how to perform 16S amplicon analyses.
+A video explanation of the biology, the bioinformatics problem and the analysis pipeline can be found for version 2.1.0 in the [nf-core bytesize talk 25](https://nf-co.re/events/2021/bytesize-25-nf-core-ampliseq).

 ## Ampliseq pipeline